premsaisahoo/Google_Gemini_Implimentatio_multimodal_diffusion_model/README.md

-Here i have implimented the multimoda or diffusion model which can do text to img and img to text using google gemini Api
+Here i have implimented the multimoda or diffusion model which can generate text from img and img from text using google gemini Api